Scott Glenn: Career

 In the beginning of the 1990s, Glenn's career was at its peak as he appeared in several well-known films, such as The Hunt for Red October (1990), The Silence of the Lambs (1991), Backdraft (1991), and The Player (1992).
 He played a vicious mob hitman in a critically acclaimed performance in Night of the Running Man (1995).
 Later, he gravitated toward more challenging movie roles, such as in the Freudian farce Reckless (1995), tragicomedy Edie & Pen (1997), and Ken Loach's sociopolitical declaration Carla's Song.
-In the late 1990s, Glenn alternated between mainstream films (Courage Under Fire (1996), Absolute Power (1997)), independent projects (Lesser Prophets (1997) and Larga distancia (1998), written by his daughter Dakota Glenn) and TV (Naked City: A Killer Christmas (1998).
+In the late 1990s, Glenn alternated between mainstream films (Courage Under Fire (1996), Absolute Power (1997)), independent projects (Lesser Prophets (1997) and Larga distancia (1998), written by his daughter Dakota Glenn) and TV (Naked City: A Killer Christmas (1998)).
 He was also cast in a supporting role in Training Day (2001).
 Glenn was cast in the FX drama Sons of Anarchy (2008), as Clay Morrow, but he was replaced after an early pilot episode by Ron Perlman.
 He portrayed Eugene van Wingerdt in a leading role in the thriller film The Barber.
 Glenn acted in the 2011 film Sucker Punch as Wise Man.

 Glenn appeared in the drama Freedom Writers, in which he played the father of Hilary Swank's character, and in The Bourne Ultimatum and The Bourne Legacy as CIA Director Ezra Kramer.
 He played the character Stick in Netflix's television series Daredevil and returned to the character in The Defenders series a year later.
+In 2020 he played the grandfather in Greenland, opposite Gerard Butler & Morena Baccarin—an apocalyptic thriller about a comet destroying most of Earth.
+In 2024 he joined the cast of season 3 of the HBO series The White Lotus as Jim Hollinger, co-owner of the Thailand White Lotus resort.

+In September 2025, Oldenburg International Film Festival will pay tribute to Glenn with a retrospective of his career.
+The festival will open with the world premiere of Eugene the Marine, a film directed by Hank Bedford.
+The movie stars Glenn in the lead role of Eugene Lee Grady, a former marine struggling to keep his life together as his son is trying to force him out of his longtime home as a series of murders occur targeting the people around him.

 Personal life

-He married Carol Schwartz in 1968 and upon their marriage, Glenn converted to Judaism, his wife's faith, from Catholicism.
+He wed Carol Schwartz in 1968 and upon their marriage, Glenn converted to Judaism, his wife's faith, from Catholicism.
 They have two daughters.